markmuthii/gmc-assessments/John/Welcome & Environment SETUP/README.md

     *Framework for Structure - It defines the basic structure and layout of content on a webpage.
     *Supports and Organises Content - supports and organises the content of a webpage.
 It provides the structure that holds together text, images, videos, forms, and other media elements.
     *Connects and Interacts - just as the skeleton allows for movement and interaction within the body, HTML enables interaction and navigation within a webpage.

+#Section 2: Familiarity with CSS
+##CSS Understanding:
+###Are you familiar with CSS?
+If yes, briefly explain what CSS is used for in web development.

+Yes, I'm familiar with CSS.
+CSS stands for Cascading Style Sheets, and it's used in web development to style the  elements.
+The “cascading” part of its name refers to how styles are inherited and applied to different elements on a web page based on their relationship to each other in the HTML document.
+Styles can be applied to a parent element, which will be passed down to its child elements.